BitcoinDesign/Guide/guide/inheritance-wallet/overview.md

 Below is an overview of what the configuration of the family's savings wallet will look like:

 - **A 2-of-3 primary key set for normal spending**.
 Since it is a savings wallet, Alice and Bob will spend only very infrequently.
-- **A timelocked [recovery path](https://bitcoin.design/guide/savings-wallet/time-based-recovery/)** in case they lose two keys and need to recover their funds.
-The recovery path uses the same keys as the primary key set, but requires only one signature to spend.
+- **A timelocked [recovery path](https://bitcoin.design/guide/savings-wallet/time-based-recovery/)** in case they lose two of the three keys.
+The timelock enables moving the funds with just one of the keys if no signing has occurred within a set time, in this case we'll set it to 6 months.
 - **A dedicated 2-of-3 inheritance key set**, which is unlocked 6 months after the recovery key set was unlocked and has not been used.
 Christina and David will each hold one of the inheritance keys.
 Edward will hold the third key to assist the children, if necessary.

-The image below illustrates how the wallet will work under the hood.

 {% include picture.html
-   image = "/assets/images/guide/inheritance-wallet/use-case-and-scope/wallet-overview.png"
+   image = "/assets/images/guide/inheritance-wallet/overview/wallet-overview.png"
-   retina = "/assets/images/guide/inheritance-wallet/use-case-and-scope/wallet-overview@2x.png"
+   retina = "/assets/images/guide/inheritance-wallet/overview/wallet-overview@2x.png"
-   mobile = "/assets/images/guide/inheritance-wallet/use-case-and-scope/wallet-overview-mobile.png"
+   mobile = "/assets/images/guide/inheritance-wallet/overview/wallet-overview-mobile.png"
-   mobileRetina = "/assets/images/guide/inheritance-wallet/use-case-and-scope/wallet-overview-mobile@2x.png"
+   mobileRetina = "/assets/images/guide/inheritance-wallet/overview/wallet-overview-mobile@2x.png"
-   alt-text = "An illustration showing the timeline of when the key sets will be unlocked." width = 1600 height = 800
+   alt-text = "An illustration showing the timeline of when the key sets will be unlocked." caption = "This is how the wallet will work under the hood." width = 1600 height = 800
 %}